 The play was also adapted numerous times for the toy theatre.
 The Boys of England Edition included an original script for home performances.
 Entitled Mazeppa; or, The Wild Horse of Tartary, the play begins in the Castle of Laurinski, where the lovers Cassimer and Olinska meet.
 Unfortunately, Olinska is engaged to Count Palatine, but Cassimer competes nobly in an armed tournament.
 (The stage directions indicate that sound effects of the tournament could be created for the toy theatre by "striking two pieces of steel, or old knives together.")
 The night after the tournament, Cassimer attacks the count, but he is caught.
 That's when Olinska's father devises the punishment of lashing him to a horse's back and using torches to chase the animal away in a mad gallop.

 In Act II, Cassimer is portrayed "on a Horse, pursued by Wolves and Wild Horses."
 Anticipating the hero's death, a vulture is supposed to descend "by means of a thin piece of wire."
 As is the case in Byron's poem, however, the young man does not die.
 In the following scene, a shepherdess in the woods hears the story of the Volpas, a mythical giant horse that is supposed to be an ill omen.
-The play is mostly in verse, and when it does include a song, it isn't even poetry composed by Byron.
+When the play does include a song, it isn't poetry composed by Byron.
 Instead, the reveling shepherds and shepherdesses sing:

 Let the lovely shepherd maid,